WYXkk/BalatroMods/README.md

 Mods here require [Steamodded](https://github.com/Steamopollys/Steamodded/) to play.
-For installing mods, check README of [Steamodded](https://github.com/Steamopollys/Steamodded/).
+For installing mods, check README of Steamodded.
+You should move the `.lua` or other files inside the folders, not the folders themselves.